 preparing film to be sent for copying to media laboratories, making sure they are returned in the same condition

-using computer graphics software to remove blemishes, such as dust and scratches, or adjust colour on digital film copies
+using specialist software to remove blemishes, such as dust and scratches, or adjust colour on digital film copies

 doing routine tasks such as editing batches of clips for online use or copying and labelling DVDs and tapes

 writing reports on repairs carried out, maintaining databases and filing records.

 You might work in one of 5 areas; national and regional collections, heritage and museums, broadcasting, private collections or specialist stock footage libraries.